Warren Sturgis McCulloch: Neural network modelling

 In the 1943 paper McCulloch and Pitts attempted to demonstrate that a Turing machine program could be implemented in a finite network of formal neurons (in the event, the Turing Machine contains their model of the brain, but the converse is not true), that the neuron was the base logic unit of the brain.
 In the 1947 paper they offered approaches to designing "nervous nets" to recognize visual inputs despite changes in orientation or size.

 From 1952 McCulloch worked at the Research Laboratory of Electronics at MIT, working primarily on neural network modelling.
 His team examined the visual system of the frog in consideration of McCulloch's 1947 paper, discovering that the eye provides the brain with information that is already, to a degree, organized and interpreted, instead of simply transmitting an image.

-Reticular formation
+With Roberto Moreno-Díaz, he studied a formalized problem of memory.
+Given that neural networks can store memory by a pattern of oscillations in a circle, they studied the number of possible oscillation patterns that can be sustained by some neural network with $N$ neurons.
+This came out to be $K(N) = \binom{2^N}{k}\sum_{k=1}^{2^N-1} k!$ (Schnabel, 1966).
+Also, they proved a universality theorem, in that for each $N$, there exists a neural network (possibly with more than $N$ neurons) with $\log_2 K(N)$ binary inputs, such that, for any oscillation pattern realizable by some neural network with $N$ neurons, there exists a binary input for this universal network such that it exhibits the same pattern.

+Control

-McCulloch also posited the concept of "poker chip" reticular formations as to how the brain deals with contradictory information in a democratic, somatotopical neural network.
+McCulloch considered the problem of contradictory information and motives, which he called a "heterarchy" of motives, meaning that the motives are not linearly ordered, but can be ordered like $A > B > C > A$.
+He posited the concept of "poker chip" reticular formations as to how the brain deals with contradictory information in a democratic, somatotopical neural network.
+Specifically, how the brain can commit the animal to a single course of action when the situation is ambiguous.

+They designed a prototypic example neural network "RETIC", with "12 anastomatically coupled modules stacked in columnar array", which can switch between unambiguous stable modes based on ambiguous inputs.

 His principle of "Redundancy of Potential Command" was developed by von Foerster and Pask in their study of self-organization and by Pask in his Conversation Theory and Interactions of Actors Theory.